-Again, one of the most important features of the group calendar in your SimplePractice account to highlight is that each team member with access to a specific client will be able to adjust all of this client's appointment details, regardless of which clinician is holding the appointment.
+It's important to keep in mind that each team member with access to a client will be able to adjust that client's appointment details, regardless of the clinician holding the appointment.

-This is something to be cautious of to make sure that appointments aren't accidentally re-scheduled.
-To help manage this, here are some tips that your practice may find useful:
+This is something to be cautious of, so that appointments aren't accidentally rescheduled.
+To help manage this, here are some tips:

-- Make sure to have each clinician set their own calendar view times to avoid accidentally booking sessions for 3am as opposed to 3pm.
+- Have each clinician set their own calendar view times to avoid accidentally booking sessions for 3am, as opposed to 3pm.

-- Remember, anyone can accept an appointment request and adjust the time of an appointment.
-This will be tracked in the activity log, but it will be a good idea to have a protocol in place for who accepts appointment requests in your practice.
+- Anyone can accept an appointment request and adjust the time of an appointment.
+This will be tracked in the Account Activity, but it’s a good idea to have a protocol in place for who accepts appointment requests in your practice.

-- Have clinicians stay on top of managing their own availability - this will lay the foundation for a well organized group practice calendar.
+- Have clinicians stay on top of managing their own Availability, as this will lay the foundation for a well organized group practice calendar.

-- If certain clinicians don't want their services to be bookable online, they can omit their availability such that all appointments must be booked by phone.
+- If a clinician doesn't want their services to be bookable online, they can omit their availability so that all appointments must be booked by phone.